heungh/game-log-analysis/content/14_gamelog_collector/option2_vector/index.en.md

 weight: 20
 ---

-# Vector Installation Guide for Ubuntu 20.04
+# Vector Installation Guide on Ubuntu 20.04

 Vector is a high-performance observability data pipeline that can collect, transform, and route logs, metrics, and traces.
-It provides efficient data processing with low resource usage.
+It's a modern tool that provides efficient data processing with low resource usage.

 ## Prerequisites

 - Ubuntu 20.04 LTS EC2 instance
 - Internet connection for package downloads
 - Appropriate IAM permissions for AWS services
-- Basic system administration knowledge

 ## System Information Check

-First, verify your system information:
+First, check the system information:

 ```bash
 # Check Ubuntu version